anilzen/hyperboloid.al/content/event/24-02-09-valiente-kroon/index.md

 ---
 title: "Asymptotics in General Relativity: the role of spatial infinity"
 abstract: In this overview talk, I will discuss the relation between the asymptotic behaviour of the gravitational at null infinity and spatial infinity, the so-called problem of spatial infinity.
 I will argue that the conditions assumed by Penrose in his programme to study isolated systems in General Relativity are too restrictive to describe generic spacetimes.
 I will also discuss how a conformal approach to the study of the structure of spatial initiated by H. Friedrich offers the tantalising possibility of settling down the problem of spatial infinity, thus providing us with a full understanding of the way that Cauchy data determines the asymptotic behaviour of the gravitational field.
 I will present some applications of these ideas to the computation of asymptotic charges.
-summary: February Seminar by Juan Valiente Kroon
+summary: February 2024 Virtual Infinity Seminar by Juan Valiente Kroon (Queen Mary University of London)

 event: Zoom link
 event_url: https://umd.zoom.us/j/99403590299?pwd=U1lFYTMrTE9OdXpLU3ZyTmxvd0lWUT09